 Further, we will cross a suspension bridge over Yaru Khola then climb through a stone staircase to descend on the bank of the river to climb another stony stair to reach Tharo Bharyang.

 From Tharo Bharyang, we cross the Budi Gandaki River before taking a climb over the ridge to reach Jagat.

 Overnight at Jagat.

-Today we will be ascending some 400m with frequent ups and down with the magnificent views of rivers, waterfall, farmland, villages, and mountains.
+Today we will be ascending some 400M with frequent ups and down with magnificent views of rivers, waterfalls, farmland, villages, and mountains.
 We follow the trail through rocky ridge upwards to Salleri before descending towards Sirdibas.

-Further, we will be descending through a grassy area to cross the Budi Gandaki river and continue the trail on the bank of the river.
-This will take us to pass by bamboo forest through a wide valley to reach the village Deng after crossing a seasonal stream.
+Further, we will be descending through a grassy area to cross the Budi Gandaki River and continue the trail on the bank of the river.
+This will take us to pass by bamboo forest through a wide valley to reach the village of Deng after crossing a seasonal stream.

 Overnight at Deng,

-Further, we will meet diverse trails, we then follow west towards Budhi Gandaki valley.
+Further, we will meet diverse trails, and we then follow west towards Budhi Gandaki Valley.
 As we continue our trail we will pass by forest and Mani walls related to Buddhism to reach Ghap village.